The Duchess of Malfi: Synopsis

-The Cardinal confesses his part in the killing of the Duchess to his mistress, Julia, then murders her with a poisoned Bible.
-Bosola overhears the Cardinal plotting to kill him, so he visits the darkened chapel to kill the Cardinal at his prayers.
+The Cardinal confesses his part in the killing of the Duchess to his mistress, Julia, then murders her with a poisoned Bible after she can't promise to keep his confession a secret.
+Bosola overhears the Cardinal plotting to kill him from a hiding place, so he visits the darkened chapel to kill the Cardinal at his prayers.
 Instead, he mistakenly kills Antonio, who has just returned to Malfi to attempt a reconciliation with the Cardinal.
-Bosola then stabs the Cardinal, who dies.
-In the brawl that follows, Ferdinand and Bosola stab each other to death.
+The Cardinal and Ferdinand then enter; in the brawl which follows, Bosola manages to wound the Cardinal, and a maddened Ferdinand stabs both of them before being killed by Bosola.
+The Cardinal and Bosola die from their injuries as the surviving characters arrive on the scene.

 Antonio's elder son by the Duchess appears in the final scene and takes his place as the heir to the Malfi fortune.
 The son's decision is in spite of his father's explicit wish that he "fly the court of princes", a corrupt and increasingly deadly environment.

 The conclusion is controversial for some readers because they find reason to believe the inheriting son is not the rightful heir of the Duchess.
 The play briefly mentions a son who is the product of her first marriage and would therefore have a stronger claim to the duchy.
 Other scholars believe the mention of a prior son is just a careless error in the text.